eCommerce site search best practices with examples

 Tagalys maximizes conversion rate and gives merchants visual control of products displayed in Site Search, Category or Product Listing pages, and Product Recommendations for their online store.
 To know more about our solutions and features, get in touch with us now.

-You can use it for Magento and Shopify eCommerce platforms to have complete control over what your visitors see.
+You can use it for Magento, Shopify, and BigCommerce eCommerce platforms to have complete control over what your visitors see.
 Powered with data insights, Tagalys can help you utilize your maximum potential.
 Do all of this and more using our eCommerce search tool!
 Schedule a demo today!